proxmox/proxmox-backup/docs/local-zfs.rst

 ------------

 ZFS is a combined file system and logical volume manager designed by Sun Microsystems.
-There is no need for manually compile ZFS modules - all packages are included.
+There is no need to manually compile ZFS modules - all packages are included.

-By using ZFS, its possible to achieve maximum enterprise features with low budget hardware, but also high performance systems by leveraging SSD caching or even SSD only setups.
+By using ZFS, it's possible to achieve maximum enterprise features with low budget hardware, but also high performance systems by leveraging SSD caching or even SSD only setups.
 ZFS can replace cost intense hardware raid cards by moderate CPU and memory load combined with easy